Ultimate Guide to Surviving Your First Anime Convention

 Now that you know what an anime convention is and what there is to do, you’re wanting to go to one!
 First things first, check out local anime con in your area.

 This website here has the largest list of anime conventions going on in the world!
-It’s not uncommon to travel a state or two for an anime con.
+It’s not uncommon to travel over a state or two for an anime con.
 Some people even travel globally just for a convention.
-If this is your first Anime Convention, I recommend going to one locally or more closer to your area.
-I live in Racine, WI and the first anime con that I went to was Anime Central.
-Not too far from here.
-Anime Central,(ACen) is the Midwest’s largest anime convention and would be a great convention to venture out to.
+If this is your first anime convention, I recommend going to one locally or close to your area.
+For example, if you live in Gurnee, Illinois, Anime Central (ACEN) is the Midwest’s largest anime convention and would be a great convention to venture out to.
 With ACEN being near Chicago, it’s only a bus and train ride away and a couple of bus transfers away.
 It’s close enough to get to, and easy enough to back from as well without much traveling.

 Traveling for a Con

-This is one of the more important sections of this guide.
 If you know that you’re going to have to do a bit of traveling, be prepared!
 Plan your transportation in more than one step, as in always have a plan B. I recommend traveling with someone or a group.
-Search the surrounding area online to see where you can go if you need something.
+Search the surrounding area online to see what is available in the area (transportation, hotels, convince stores, restaurants, etc.).
 It’s also a great idea to look into Facebook groups for the convention to ask questions and connect with other attendees.
 Check out the main convention’s social media accounts and website to find any information about the area and directions.
-Lots of the time on forums, others have been to the con that you’re planning on going to and will give their advice.
-Make sure you know your route to get there!
+Make sure you know your route to get there and back!

 Hotels are something that you should have taken care of way before the convention date.
 Reserving your rooms early will eliminate the stress level and grant you with peace of mind.
 The anime convention website usually will have a list of the closest hotels in the surrounding area.
 There are hotels that tons of con-goers have stayed at and most of these hotels are recommended based on user opinions.
 The downside is that lost of these hotels are extremely expensive!
 For ACen which is hosted at the Donald E Stephens convention center in Rosemont IL, has a hotel built in called the Hyatt.
 The Hyatt can range from anywhere $200 and up for just a night.
 So it’s all what you’re looking for.
 Is location more important than affordability?